PostgreSqlStan/PostgreSqlStan/README.md

-👋 I’m @PostgreSqlStan
+👋 I’m @PostgreSqlStan, a command line interface enthusiast who loves using postgres on macOS.

-👀 I’m interested in data wrangling (ETL) with Postgres on \*nix platforms
+👀 I’m very interested in data wrangling (ETL) with postgres and other command line tools.

-🌱 Learning as much as possible
+✅ I've been using postgres, on and off, for about two decades, but… 🌱 I still have a lot to learn.

 <!---